 While the elements from the right side of the statements are also valuable, the elements from the left side are more valuable in terms of the successful completion of the project.

 More simply viewed, Scrum is a set of management practices.
 Each individual practice can be applied outside a Scrum process, but the maximum value is obtained by the combined usage of all.

 Recently I was asked what practice, from the set proposed by Scrum, I would adopt in the context of a non-Scrum project.
 Without too much thinking, I answered: Daily Scrum.
 From all Scrum practices, I find this one incredibly powerful and very useful in any situation.
 Let’s dive in a bit to see what it assumes and how it should be properly applied.

 The Daily Scrum is, as the name implies, a time-boxed daily meeting (10-15 minutes) held by the development team every morning (preferably, but not necessarily), during a sprint.
 All the team members must attend, including the Scrum Master and the Product Owner.
 Anyone else outside the team can only assist without intervening.
 Each team member will need to answer three questions:

 All these questions will evolve along with the growth of the team.

-The fact that a programmer says I will complete this integration today acts like a commitment to the other team members to complete the work and this is more powerful that any commitment to a customer which is far-off.
+The fact that a programmer says I will complete this integration today acts as a commitment to the other team members to complete the work and this is more powerful than any commitment to a customer which is far-off.
 All the other team members expect that, on the next day, the programmer will say that he has completed to work he assumed a day earlier.

 The benefits are extraordinary.
 It: